neicnordic/sensitive-data-archive/docs/decisions/0009-use-log-slog-for-go-logging.md

 The team agreed on `slog` and a separate migration epic in the broker v2 discussion on 2026-09-11 (issue [#2459](https://github.com/neicnordic/sensitive-data-archive/issues/2459#issuecomment-5630655843)), after `log/slog` had already entered the code base ad hoc.
 This record documents that agreement after the fact.
+The team accepted it at the NeIC SDA-Devs meet-up on 2026-09-21.
 The migration is tracked in epic #2593.